wp-plugins/memphis-documents-library/readme.txt

 7. screenshot-7.png

 == Changelog ==
+= 2.6.6 =
+* *Bug* - Fixed mime type bug, where mime types where not being removed properly.
+* *Bug* - Fixed issue with post always showing mDocs at the top of the post.
+Now it behaves as expected.
 = 2.6.5 =
 * *Feature* - Added Finnish language support, thanks to *sloworks* for their hard work.
 = 2.6.4 =